Sussex Association of Naval Officers

 L to R: SANO Chairman Richard Stanton, ARNO Chairman Jim Sykes, Dr Elizabeth Sykes; SANO Secretary Ray Wright, SANO President Vice Admiral Sir Peter Woodhead, Jean Wright; Jim Sykes, Mid Chris Stocker (Sussex URNU), Surg Lt Brian Baker

 4,000+ armed forces personnel will salute Normandy veterans at D-Day events taking place in Normandy and Portsmouth.
 They will lead the nation in marking the 75th anniversary, to include a major national commemorative event on Southsea Common on 5 June.

-Up to 300 veterans will leave Portsmouth on a Royal British Legion-commissioned ship to attend events in Normandy.
-Up to 11 Royal Navy ships, including Type 23 frigate HMS "The Saint" ST ALBANS, pictured below, will accompany the veterans as they depart.
+Up to 300 veterans will leave Portsmouth on board a Royal British Legion-commissioned ship to attend events in Normandy.
+Up to 11 Royal Navy ships, including Type 23 frigate HMS "The Saint" St Albans, pictured below, will accompany the veterans as they depart.
 Service personnel will join veterans at Bayeux Cathedral and the Commonwealth War Graves Commission’s Bayeux War Cemetery for the Legion’s annual commemorative ceremonies.